-The PPiP study aimed at understanding the prevalence of pathogenic antibodies in patients experiencing their first episode of psychosis in comparison with healthy participants in the control group.
+The PPiP1 study aimed to investigate the prevalence of antibodies against neuronal cell surface targets in patients experiencing their first episode of psychosis in comparison with healthy participants in the control group.

 The immune system normally controls our ability to fight infection.
-If the immune system goes wrong it may cause diseases called ‘autoimmune’ diseases.
+If the immune system goes wrong it may cause diseases known as ‘autoimmune’ diseases.
 These diseases involve autoimmune ‘antibodies’ that target healthy parts of the body, instead of infections.
 We can detect these antibodies using blood tests.
 We are specifically interested in antibodies that may be the cause of symptoms of psychosis or schizophrenia.
-We worked with Mental Health services across England to estimate the prevalence of these autoimmune diseases in people with first episode psychosis.
+During PPiP1 study we worked with NHS Mental Health services across England to investigate the prevalence of these antibodies in people with first episode of psychosis.

-The PPiP1 study included patients from Early Intervention in Psychosis services across 37 NHS Mental Health Trusts in England.
-Participants were aged between 14-35 years of age, who were experiencing their first episode of psychosis and had been taking antipsychotic medication for less than 6 weeks.
+The PPiP1 study included 228 patients from Early Intervention in Psychosis services across 37 NHS Mental Health Trusts in England.
+Participants were aged between 14-35 years of age, were experiencing their first episode of acute psychosis and had been receiving antipsychotic medication for less than 6 weeks.

 This study was funded by the MRC.